Changed By Youth Ambassador Program

-During the Youth Listening Project, young people told us they wanted more opportunities to be leaders and decision makers in local government.
-The creation of the Changed by Youth Ambassador Program is a direct response to what we heard; it’s also a response to the growing demand among City and County departments for youth engagement in their various projects.
+During the Durham Youth Listening Project, young people told us they wanted more opportunities to be leaders and decision makers in local government.
+The creation of the Changed by Youth Ambassador Program is a direct response to what we heard; it’s also a response to the growing demand among local government and community organizations for youth engagement in their various projects.

-Ambassadors are supported by the OOY to be part of planning and decision-making processes in the City and County, and to ultimately influence programs and policies.
+Ambassadors are supported by the Office on Youth (OOY) to be part of planning and decision-making processes in the City and County, and to ultimately influence programs and policies.
 They receive ongoing racial equity and equitable community engagement training, which they apply to their projects and their other engagements.

 How CBY Works

 The OOY supports ambassadors in their roles by: offering various skill building opportunities; connecting ambassadors to key departments, officials, and community partners; and working directly with departments to clearly define the youth engagement strategies they’ll be using.

 - Provide consultation to City and County Departments on various projects and policies

-- Engage and inform other young people about local government opportunities
+- Engage and inform other young people about local opportunities

 - Facilitate conversations and train adults, departments, and other youth in youth engagement and other topics